About the Center for Civic Media

 We are inventors of new technologies that support and foster civic media and political action, we are a hub for the study of these technologies, and we coordinate community-based design processes locally in the Boston area, across the United States, and around the world.

-Bridging two established programs at MIT—one known for inventing alternate technical futures, the other for identifying the cultural and social potential of media change—the Center for Civic Media is a joint effort between the MIT Media Lab and the MIT Comparative Media Studies Program.
-It is made possible by funding from the Knight Foundation.
-(Download a PDF of our Knight Foundation proposal).
+Bridging two established programs at MIT—one known for inventing alternate technical futures, the other for identifying the cultural and social potential of media change—the Center for Civic Media is a joint effort between the MIT Media Lab and the MIT Comparative Media Studies/Writing program.
+It is made possible by funding from:

 Defining Civic Media

 We use the term civic media, rather than citizen journalism: civic media is any form of communication that strengthens the social bonds within a community or creates a strong sense of civic engagement among its residents.
 Civic media goes beyond news gathering and reporting.
 MIT researchers and students are experimenting with a variety of new civic media techniques, from technologies for protests and civil disobedience to phone-texting systems that allow instant, sophisticated votes on everyday activities.
 The Center amplifies the development of these technologies for community empowerment, while also serving to generate curricula and open-source frameworks for civic action.

 Transforming civic knowledge into civic action is an essential part of democracy.
 As with investigative journalism, the most delicate and important information can often focus on leaders and institutions that abuse the trust of the communities they serve.
 By helping to provide people with the necessary skills to process, evaluate, and act upon the knowledge in circulation, civic media ensures the diversity of inputs and mutual respect necessary for democratic deliberation.
 Some of what emerges here looks like traditional journalism, while some moves in radical new directions.

 About Comparative Media Studies/Writing